 LIII.7 The student will continue to apply knowledge of the Latin language and Roman culture beyond the classroom setting for recreational, educational, and occupational purposes. | |

 LIV.7 The student will apply knowledge of the Latin language and culture in opportunities beyond the classroom setting for recreational, educational, and occupational purposes.
-1. Discuss applications of Latin and Roman culture found in and through media, entertainment, and technology.
-2. Locate and use Latin resources, including individuals and organizations, to enhance cultural understanding. |
+1. Identify applications of Latin and Roman culture found in media, entertainment, and occupations.
+2. Locate and use resources, such as technology, individuals, organizations, and institutions, to enhance cultural understanding. |

 |